 |53||✓||Allow DNS lookups|

-The wifi chip will attempt to connect via TCP port 31314.
-If this fails, they will attempt to use TCP port 993, which is typically open by default for email traffic.
-Our wifi chip does not use UDP.
-Ports 443/80 are used to request and transfer wifi chip updates.
+The Kisi Controller will attempt to connect via TCP port 31314.
+If that fails, it will attempt to use TCP port 993, which is typically open by default for email traffic.
+Ports 443 and 80 are used to request and transfer WiFi chip updates.
 This port is typically open by default for HTTP/HTTPS.
-The wifi chip we use is able to connect across multiple levels of firewall and NAT (Network Address Translation), so NAT firewalls work fine with Kisi.
-Be sure to have your IT administrator unblock the necessary ports before connecting your Kisi Controller Pro 1.1.